Illustration by Christine Fuller

 John and Elizabeth Turner held and occupied one messuage (a dwelling house with land and associated buildings) and 40 acres of land.
 There was also reference to a decayed Mill.
 Along with other landowners, the couple also made a claim for various rights over the Common and Waste Lands in the village.

-A Valuation Document of a similar date (i.e. c.1800), also confirmed that John Turner held a House, Outbuilding, Barn, Stable, Yards and Garden together with several acres of land and an Orchard.
+A Particulars and Valuation Document of a similar date (i.e. c.1800), as taken by the Commissioners in connection with the Inclosures, also confirmed that John Turner held a House, Outbuilding, Barn, Stable, Yards and Garden together with several acres of land and an Orchard.
 Some of the pieces or parcels of land are named.
-For example, Hilly Pightle, Claves Pightle, Prightsell, Long Four Acres, Picks Croft.
+For example, Hilly Pightle, Calves Pightle, Prightsell, Long Four Acres, Picks Croft.
 John Turner also held allotments on Pennell Common and Hall Croft Field.

-Although an 18th century map of Pennell and Anchor Commons in Great Ellingham, pre-dates the Inclosure Statement of Claim, it does show that a John Turner owned land which was adjacent to the south side of Pennell Lane (now known as Penhill Road) and near to what is now Penhill Farm West.
+Although an 18th century map of Pennell and Anchor Commons in Great Ellingham, pre-dates the Inclosure Statement of Claim, it does show that a John Turner owned land which was adjacent to the south side of Pennell Lane (now known as Penhill Road).

 John and Elizabeth Turner’s Family